KTStephano/peaches-bot.docs/docs.markdown

 Replaces all occurrances of `old` with `new` and returns a new string.

-### add ...args
+### add x y ...rest

-Takes a list of float-convertible arguments and returns a float64 (double) sum.
+Takes a list of arguments and returns either an int64 or float64 sum (depends on type of first argument).

-### mult ...args
+### mult x y ...rest

-Takes a list of float-convertible arguments and returns a float64 (double) product.
+Takes a list of arguments and returns either an int64 or float64 product (depends on type of first argument).

+### sub x y

+Returns either int64 or float64 subtraction (depends on type of first argument).

+### div x y

+Returns either int64 or float64 division (depends on type of first argument).

 ### sqrt num